camlyapp/qrverce/README.md

-# Firebase Studio
+# Camly

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter in Camly.

 To get started, take a look at src/app/page.tsx.